IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 requests, and servers MUST mark this media type as their Content-Type header in responses.

-Note that the DNS name resolution of the PvD ID, the PKI checks as well as the actual query MUST be performed using the considered PvD.
+Note that the DNS name resolution of the PvD ID, the PKI (Public Key Infrastructure) checks as well as the actual query MUST be performed using the considered PvD.
 In other words, the name resolution, PKI checks, source address selection, as well as the next-hop router selection MUST be performed